Parking

 All vehicles on campus must be registered with the University Police and must display a valid permit.

-There is no registration fee for students who reside on campus.
+There is a $50.00 registration fee for students who reside on campus.
 Students who do not live on campus must pay a fee when they register their cars in the University and Student Billing Office.
-Permits are issued as hang-tags.
+Permits are issued as hang tags.

 What to do if you receive a parking ticket on the Frostburg State University campus:

-• Pay the ticket – Tickets paid with 24 hours from the date it was issued will be ½ off.
+• Pay the ticket – Tickets paid within 24 hours from the date it was issued will be ½ off EXCEPT for handicap tickets/violations (these are non-reducible).
 Ticket payments are received in the University & Student Billing Office.

 Parking Regulations